Science in Archaeology Lunch Talks (SALT)

 The talks will concern all possible topics of Science in Archaeology and sciences more generally, and will vary from widely interdisciplinary scientific methodologies applied to archaeological materials, computer uses and applications, instrumental analyses for materials identification, human and animal skeletal studies, use wear analyses, geomorphological approaches to human phenomena, sampling and modelling strategies, etc.

-The talks will be held once a month (35-40 min + 15 minutes questions/discussion).
+The talks will be held three times per semester (35-40 min + 15 minutes questions/discussion).